COBASE: A new copula-based shuffling method for ensemble weather forecast postprocessing: Methods

 There is a general consensus in the literature that the most natural way to construct a discrete sample of size $N$ by uniform quantiles is also the most effective in this context \citep[e.g.][]{Wilks2015}.
 This is true especially when uniform quantiles are compared with randomly drawn samples.
 Due to this and in line with \cite{Perrone2020}, we use uniform quantiles in our study.

 In our case studies, we ensure a fair comparison with ECC by setting the size of the ensemble at $N=17$ for the ALADIN-LAEF groups and $N=51$ for the ECMWF data.
-For the Sim Schaake and Schaake Shuffle methods, we use all available observations and raw forecasts, including past and future dates (approximately four years), to ensure a consistent number of reference dates throughout the test set.
-Specifically for the Schaake Shuffle, we select observations randomly from a 14-day window before and after the forecast date to preserve the seasonal climatology.
+For the Sim Schaake and Schaake Shuffle methods \ep{(in both datasets)}, we use all available observations and raw forecasts, including past and future dates \ep{after the validation date} (approximately four years), to ensure a consistent number of reference dates throughout the test set. \ep{Although future observations are of course not available in an operational setting, we consider it reasonable to assume that four years of past observations and forecasts can be accessed, which is why we include future dates in this analysis.} Specifically for the Schaake Shuffle, we select observations randomly from a 14-day window before and after the forecast date to preserve the seasonal climatology. \ep{We additionally examined the performance using larger window sizes and observed no notable differences in the outcomes.}